PAGE UNDER CONSTRUCTION

 Bay causes black base coat from the Extension, or "black" gene (E) to be restricted to the horse’s points, leaving the red or brown color, Agouti (A), visible on the main body of the horse.
 Points for a Seal Bay are extended drastically, creating a darker coloring across a good majority of the body, with countershading near the muzzle, eye, throat, underbelly, and rump of the horse.
 These points, and the mane and tail of the horse, do not have to be pure black, but must be darker than the darkest point on the body.
 The points and the mane and tail should also match in color.

 You may pick the shade of the bay regardless of the parent shades.
 Seal bay differs from standard bay in base coat color, being darker in tone with lighter countershading.
-Horses with this gene CAN:
+Horses with this gene WILL ALWAYS:

 |